Siam Park, Tenerife - Impressions From World's Best Water Park

 At the entrance you are greeted by the friendly sea lions family (which were brought here from Loro Parque) and then you can make your way towards the Floating Market.

-Spending the day at Siam Park
+Or how to spend an amazing day at Siam Park

 We spent a day in Siam Park in January and we were lucky to have beautiful weather, all sunshine and no clouds, no winds, plus a temperature around 23 Celsius.